-Now that we have made over our household cleaning products and skincare line, it’s time to make your own all natural homemade deodorant recipe that is free of toxins.
+If you have given your household cleaning products and skincare line a toxic-free makeover, you don’t want to neglect learning how to make your own all natural homemade deodorant recipe that is free of toxins.
 When making this do-it-yourself natural deodorant recipe, you can get creative with your scent of choice by using a variety of essential oils.
 I share my favorite blend in the recipe below, but feel free to use what you love best.

 Try a few different blends of essential oils in your homemade deodorant recipe bars to see which will soon become your favorite.
 Remember to store your deodorant recipe bars in a cool, dark place between use.